SimonLeclere/simons-notion-blog/README.md

-# Simon's Notion-Powered Blog
+# My Notion-Powered Blog

-Welcome to my Notion-powered blog!
+Welcome to my own Notion-powered blog!
 This project leverages Notion and Next.js to create a dynamically updated blog with ease.

 ## Overview